 - Coaching churches in the area of missions and evangelism (Significant Conversations).

-- Mark completed his Master of Theology through the University of South Africa in 2007.
-Click here to read about and view his thesis on Contextualized Bible Storying among the Sindhi people.
+- Mark’s Master of Theology thesis on Contextualized Bible Storying among the Sindhi people.

 - His doctoral thesis (Doctor of Theology in Missiology) is on “mapping” a theological trajectory of believers within an unreached people group.

-- See Mark’s blog entitled Cross Cultural Impact in the 21st Century.
-Click here to view.
+- See Mark’s blog: Cross Cultural Impact in the 21st Century.

 Areas of Interest – Professional: